Las Meninas: Composition

 The painted surface is divided into quarters horizontally and sevenths vertically; this grid is used to organise the elaborate grouping of characters, and was a common device at the time.
 Velázquez presents nine figures—eleven if the king and queen's reflected images are included—yet they occupy only the lower half of the canvas.

 According to López-Rey, the painting has three focal points: the Infanta Margaret Theresa, the self-portrait and the half-length reflected images of King Philip IV and Queen Mariana.
 In 1960, Clark observed that the success of the composition is a result first and foremost of the accurate handling of light and shade:

-However, the focal point of the painting is widely debated.
-Leo Steinberg argues that the orthogonals in the work are intentionally disguised so that the picture's focal center shifts.
+However, the focal points are widely debated.
+According to Leo Steinberg the painting's orthogonals are intentionally disguised so that the picture's focal center shifts.
 Similar to Lopez-Rey, he describes three foci.
 The man in the doorway, however, is the vanishing point.
 More specifically, the crook of his arm is where the orthogonals of the windows and lights of the ceiling meet.

 Depth and dimension are rendered by the use of linear perspective, by the overlapping of the layers of shapes, and in particular, as stated by Clark, through the use of tone.
 This compositional element operates within the picture in a number of ways.
 First, there is the appearance of natural light within the painted room and beyond it.
 The pictorial space in the midground and foreground is lit from two sources: by thin shafts of light from the open door, and by broad streams coming through the window to the right.
 The 20th-century French philosopher and cultural critic Michel Foucault observed that the light from the window illuminates both the studio foreground and the unrepresented area in front of it, in which the king, the queen, and the viewer are presumed to be situated.
 For José Ortega y Gasset, light divides the scene into three distinct parts, with foreground and background planes strongly illuminated, between which a darkened intermediate space includes silhouetted figures.